aniketsharma889/News-website/README.md

 ﻿# 📰 News Website

-A fully responsive web application for browsing, posting, and managing news articles.
-Built with the MERN stack, it provides a seamless user experience and secure backend functionality.
+A fully responsive web application built with the MERN stack, it provides a seamless user experience.
 ---

 ## 🌟 Features